teracyhq/dev/docs/workflow.rst

 Before doing anything, try to **reproduce** the bug.
 If the bug is hard to reproduce, try to get some blind clues.
-If you could not see how to *reproduce* the bug or any clue about it, report it to your supervior collaborators to get suggestions and directions.
+If you could not see how to *reproduce* the bug or any clue about it, report it to your supervisor collaborators to get suggestions and directions.

 If you could **reproduce** the bug, start branching off the *buggy* branch with a name of the
 pattern: ``bug_<issueNumber>_<concise_title>``.
 Try to **add tests** to reproduce the bug and pass